Richard Osborne

-In March 1994, during the pre-season, the Western Bulldogs released Osborne to let him participate in an NFL trial in the United States; however, Osborne's trial was unsuccessful and he returned to Australia.

-He played 51 games there, including winning the club leading goalkicker award in 1995.
+In March 1994, during the pre-season, the Western Bulldogs released Osborne to let him participate in an NFL trial in the United States; however, the trial was unsuccessful and he returned to Australia.
+Osborne would play 51 games for the Bulldogs, and topped the club’s goalkicking in 1995.

-At the end of 1996, Osborne changed clubs yet again, this time to Collingwood, where he stayed from 1997 until 1998.
-He managed 29 games in the two seasons at his final club, playing in a different role, half-back, where for most of his career he had predominantly been a forward.
+At the end of 1996, Osborne changed clubs yet again, this time to Collingwood, where he played in 1997 and 1998.
+He managed 29 games in the two seasons at his final club, playing in a different role, half-back, whereas for most of his career he had predominantly been a forward.

 In 1999, he was a boundary rider for the Seven Network during the finals series, and continued that role until Seven lost the rights to AFL coverage in 2001.
 In 1998, Osborne released his autobiography, Ossie Rules, co-written with Michael Hyde.

 On 6 November 2009, it was announced he would coach the Monash Gryphons in Division 4 of the Victorian Amateur Football Association (VAFA) in 2010.
-He coached the side to a near-perfect 15–1 season and the club's first ever premiership and promotion to Division 3.
+He coached the side to a near-perfect 15–1 season, the club's first-ever premiership and promotion to Division 3.